-I’m going to completely break down this review of the best 2 day Inca Trail hike into the following categories so you know what to expect and can make sure it’s the right experience for you:
+I’m going to completely break down this review of the best 2 day Inca Trail hike to Machu Picchu into the following categories so you know what to expect and can make sure it’s the right experience for you:

-- What Inca Trail Tour to Choose & Why
+- What 2 Day Inca Trail Tour to Choose to Trek to Machu Picchu & Why

 - Day 1 – Hiking the Inca Trail